Do you want to know or see what artificial intelligence is like?

 While many companies are actively racing each other in the self-driving car race, Boeing is leading the development of Autonomous Airplanes, edging every other company significantly.

 The Elephant in the room.

-The Boeing 737 Max Autopilot was potentially flawed and has led to loss of lives (May the soul of these victims rest in peace).
-This has raised concerns on Airplane Automation.
+The Boeing 737 Max Autopilot was potentially flawed and has led to the loss of lives (May the soul of these victims rest in peace).
+This has raised concerns about Airplane Automation.